MOSAiCH-ISSP in a nutshell

 The ISSP is organised mainly by a rotating Secretariat, a Drafting group for modules that decides on the annual topics and a Methodology Committee that is responsible for quality specifications and assurance.
 The General Meeting – consisting of all the member states – develops the source questionnaire, appoints the members of the working groups and makes strategic decisions.

 In the past years, FORS (representing Switzerland) has been strongly involved in various ISSP working groups.
-At present, FORS is in charge of the ISSP Secretariat (2021-2024) and is actively represented in several ISSP research groups (non-response, mixed-mode, translation, weighting, demographics).
-Additionally, FORS is a member of the Drafting Group that prepared the “Social Networks and Social Resources” module for the 2017 edition of the ISSP.
+At present, FORS is in charge of the ISSP Secretariat (2021-2027) and is actively represented in several ISSP research groups (non-response, mixed-mode, translation, weighting, demographics).
+Additionally, FORS was a member of the Drafting Group that prepared the “Social Networks and Social Resources” module for the 2017 edition of the ISSP, and will be a member of the Drafting Group again for the 2027 edition of the same module.

 Methods